 Co-founder of Plumbr, the only performance monitor solution with root cause detection, where he now contributes as core developer and lead of engineering team.
-Three-time JavaOne RockStar and frequent conference speaker.
+Besides his daily technical tasks he is an active blogger, 3 times JavaOne RockStar and frequent conference speaker.

 Troubleshooter, assumptions destroyer, finds the most joy when deletes deprecated code.